ncsu-landscape-dynamics/GRASS_FUTURES/README.md

 ## Installing r.futures

-To get the officially released version install GRASS GIS (http://grass.osgeo.org/) and then install an *r.futures* from GRASS Addons using GUI (Settings -> Addons extensions -> Install extension from addons) or the following command:
+To get the officially released version first install GRASS GIS (http://grass.osgeo.org/) and then install *r.futures* modules from GRASS Addons using GUI (Settings -> Addons extensions -> Install extension from addons) or the following command:

     g.extension r.futures